Light Vector Dark Matter via a Magnetic Dipole Portal: Bridging Direct Detection and Fixed-Target Searches: Introduction

 The present work examines a spin-1 DM scenario featuring a complementary region of parameter space in which the mass hierarchy between the mediator and DM is reversed, i.e.\ $m_{Z'} < 2m_{\text{DM}}$.
 In this regime, the mediator is kinematically forbidden from decaying invisibly into DM pairs.
 Consequently, DM production proceeds via an off-shell mediator, leading to a suppressed rate compared to the conventional on-shell scenario.
 Meanwhile, the mediator predominantly decays into visible final states, offering distinctive signatures for experimental searches in the visible sector.

-Motivated by this complementary and relatively unexplored phenomenology, we propose a theoretical framework for a light spin-1 dark matter (DM) candidate.
-In this construction, the SM gauge group is extended by a new non-Abelian gauge symmetry, $SU(2)_D$\footnote{In contrast to previous studies that introduce an additional $SU(2) \times U(1)$ gauge structure \cite{Choi:2019zeb,Ramos:2021txu}, the present framework contains no extra $U(1)$ factor.}, which breaks spontaneously via the vacuum expectation values (vevs) of two scalar fields charged under the $SU(2)_D$: a triplet, $\Sigma_D$, and a doublet, $\Phi_D$.
+Motivated by this complementary and relatively unexplored phenomenology, we propose a theoretical framework for a light spin-1 DM candidate.
+In this construction, the SM gauge group is extended by a new non-Abelian gauge symmetry, $SU(2)_D$\footnote{In contrast to previous studies that introduce an additional $SU(2)\times U(1)$ gauge structure \cite{Choi:2019zeb,Ramos:2021txu}, the present framework assumes only a single dark $SU(2)_D$ gauge symmetry, with an Abelian $U(1)_D$ arising solely as a residual subgroup after spontaneous symmetry breaking.}, which breaks spontaneously via the vacuum expectation values (vevs) of two scalar fields charged under the $SU(2)_D$: a triplet, $\Sigma_D$, and a doublet, $\Phi_D$.
 The corresponding massive gauge bosons form a triplet, comprising the DM particle $X^{\pm}_\mu$, and the mediator $Z'_\mu$.
-We note that the model we present is complementary to the recent work \cite{Foguel:2025hio}, where a vector DM scenario with similarities is considered.
+We note that a related vector dark matter scenario has recently been explored in \cite{Foguel:2025hio}.
+Although both frameworks feature stable vector states arising from broken dark gauge symmetries, the underlying constructions differ, making the approaches complementary.

 To connect the dark and visible sectors, we introduce a novel dimension-5 portal operator that embodies a non-Abelian \textit{avatar} of kinetic mixing, that mediates interactions between the DM, the $Z'$, and the SM photon and $Z$ boson.
 This framework naturally realizes an inverse mass hierarchy between the $Z'$ and the DM, generates momentum-suppressed DM--photon interactions through an effective magnetic dipole operator, and induces additional couplings of the dark scalar fields with the SM.
 Together, these features open new invisible production channels that can be probed at LDMX and other fixed-target experiments.